Frequently asked questions

 The Water Corporation of WA is responsible for providing sewerage services in Busselton.
 If your property has a reticulated sewerage service, the Water Corporation will charge you a rate based on the value of your property.

 To receive a rebate under the Rates and Charges (Rebates and Deferments) Act 1992, a customer must be the holder of either a Pension card, issued by Centrelink, a Commonwealth Seniors Health Card or a Western Australian State Seniors card.
-Customers must also own and reside in the property on which they wish to lodge a claim, on 1 July in the current year.
+Customers must also own and reside in the property on which they wish to lodge a claim.
 Customers cannot register a claim on more than one property and the eligible property must be the principal place of residence.

 Busselton Water reads water meters every four months, at the beginning of October, February and June.
 However, special interim readings are done on request for customers or their agents and a charge is payable for this service.
 Contact us to request a meter reading.

 Which part of the water supply system to my property is my responsibility, and which part is Busselton Water’s?

 Busselton Water is responsible for maintaining the system from the water main to the meter.
 The property owner is responsible for maintaining the system between the meter and the premises.